 The third problem relates to the quality of the viewing experience.
 Lack of maintenance of the projection system, the seating areas, and the cooling system in the old single halls drove audiences toward the newly developed, properly-maintained multiplexes where they could live the movie experience on a screen with crystal clear images and Dolby digital 5.1/ 7.1 sound while lounging lazily in a recliner.
 At Kolkata, most of the single screen theatres had an average capacity of 800 seats and it was getting rather difficult to sell even five percent of the hall capacity on weekdays.
-Since costs such as electricity, maintenance, and manpower resource remained the same, the recovery of daily operational costs posed a major problem for the exhibitionists, and in the last five years, most were compelled to permanently shut down.
+Since costs such as electricity, maintenance, and manpower resource remained the same, the recovery of daily operational costs posed a major problem for the exhibitionists, and in the last half decade, most were compelled to permanently shut down.
 Currently, there are only four—yes, only four—single screen theatres in the whole of Kolkata.

 In earlier times, people were habituated to celebrate any occasion by watching movies at the theatre, but in today’s fast-paced world, the joint family concept is obsolete.
 And almost every individual in the city has the power in their hands—the smart phone, in which most any movie is just a click away.
 As family get-togethers are rare, bulk booking of seats in theatres too is now rare.
-To add to this, television has captured the evening life of housewives so strongly that they have little wish to venture out of the comfort of their homes and their favorite daily soaps.
+To add to this, television has captured the evening life of housewives so strongly that they have little wish to venture out of the comfort of their homes and their favourite daily soaps.
 On the occasions that they do, on the weekends, their first priority is for content similar to that of their daily soaps.
 This is why the weekend business of single screen theatres such as Navina, Star, Priya are successful.
 These single cinema halls have their own geographical benefit too as they are equipped with all modern facilities like their rival multiplexes.

-India experienced an internet revolution around three years ago.
+India experienced an internet revolution around half a decade ago.
 The launch of the mobile network ‘Jio’ drastically altered the distribution platform of content, especially films.
 It opened the doors for audiences to a theatre full of films on their Smartphone and Smart TV.
 Many young working professionals who used to be regulars at multiplexes are now loyal customers of digital streaming platforms.
 They are now required to pay only a relatively trifle sum, as monthly or yearly subscription fees.
 2K and 4K Smart TV with home theatre offers them theatre-like experience at home, there is no need for them to wait for show time, and they are allowed too to pause at any point of time during the streaming.

 It is thus boom time at the moment for digital platforms.
 Netflix, Amazon Prime, Zee5, and Hotstar are busy acquiring digital rights before the theatrical release of films.
-And satellite channels have their own digital platforms—Hotstar is part of Star, Zee5 is the digital platform of Zee, and Voot is a platform of Colors (Viacom18).
+And satellite channels have their own digital platforms — Hotstar is part of Star, Zee5 is the digital platform of Zee, and Voot is a platform of Colors (Viacom18).
 Channel owners are even uploading episodes of daily soaps on the net before they are telecast on their own channels.
-There is no need now for one to wait for the telecast of a favorite show or feature film on TV.
+There is no need now for one to wait for the telecast of a favourite show or feature film on TV.
 The early availability of content as well as the option to watch content at any point of time makes digital platforms highly popular.
 This also puts a much-needed check on piracy in the digital market.

 It would be very difficult to bring back the aura that the episodes of Ramayana and Mahabharat once had.
 The days when people wouldn’t dare miss an episode and/or its repeat screening as there was no other option of watching them ever again is long gone.
-Some might even argue that it would be impossible for theaters to ever again pull crowds the way films such as Sholay and Dilwale Dulhania Le Jayenge once did.
+Some might even argue that it would be impossible for theatres to ever again pull crowds the way films such as Sholay and Dilwale Dulhania Le Jayenge once did.
 This of course isn’t entirely true.
-For, even though everybody knows that all such content would be available on alternative platforms within weeks if not days, the thrill of watching films on the huge screen in a huge hall with a huge crowd is an altogether different experience.
+For, even though everybody knows that all such content would be available on alternative platforms within weeks, if not days, the thrill of watching films on the huge screen in a huge hall with a huge crowd is an altogether different experience.

 But yes, perhaps that day is not too far off when the single screen theatre would be as rare as the tram or the yellow taxi in Kolkata.